-Our members have very serious concerns about the proposed ERO, given the extraordinary (and frankly unprecedented) economic and commercial challenges facing the security industry.

-The COVID-19 pandemic has had a serious impact on Ireland's economy as a whole and the country is experiencing a significant financial crisis, to the extent that the Minister for Finance has formally announced that the country is entering a severe recession.
+OCS has very serious concerns about the proposed ERO, given the extraordinary (and frankly unprecedented) economic and commercial challenges facing it and the security industry as a whole.
+The COVID-19 pandemic has had a serious impact on Ireland's economy and the country is experiencing a significant financial crisis, to the extent that the Minister for Finance has formally announced that the country is entering a severe recession.